Skip to main content

 6. Partner on Deliveroo But Stay in Control

-Switch the menu to dishes that travel well and carry a 70% margin after platform fees.
+Switch the menu to dishes that travel well and carry healthy margins after platform fees.
 Cap the number of tickets per hour so the kitchen never compromises the pub floor.

 7. Launch a Locals Card